ben-du-pont/Strava2Notion/README.md

    - **Selection status** (Select field with "Done" option)
    - **Training Log Entries** (Relation back to Training Log)

+   **Sports Database** (sport types for categorization):
+   - **Name** (Title) - Create pages for: Run, Bike, Swim (and optionally: Abs, Stretching, Gym)
+   - This database is used to link activities to sport types for statistics and filtering

-4. Share both databases with your integration
+4. Share all three databases with your integration
-5. Copy both database IDs from the URLs (the 32-character hex string)
+5. Copy all three database IDs from the URLs (the 32-character hex string)

 ### 3. Configure GitHub Secrets